-This bill would reorganize and recast those provisions as the Early Learning and Educational Support Act, and would establish as its purpose providing a comprehensive early learning and-educational school support system that promotes access to safe, high-quality early learning and educational support programs, as specified.
-The bill would require the Superintendent to administer the early learning and educational support program through direct classroom or alternative payment services, and would require the Superintendent to develop requirements for the implementation of high-quality early learning and educational support programs based on certain indicia of quality, including, but not limited to, effective educators that who foster school readiness and possess the appropriate and required educational qualifications and experience, including any required credentials or permits, as required by the Commission on Teacher Credentialing, and who meet applicable licensing standards.
-The bill, when expansion funding is made available for direct classroom service programs, would require priority for funding to be given to certain elementary schools ranked in deciles 1 to 3, inclusive, on the Academic Performance Index.
+This bill would reorganize and recast those provisions as the Early Learning and Educational Support Act, and would establish as its purpose providing a comprehensive early learning and school support system that promotes access to safe, high-quality early learning and educational support programs, as specified.
+The bill would require the Superintendent to administer the early learning and educational support program through services that include direct classroom or alternative payment services, and would require the Superintendent to develop requirements standards for the implementation of high-quality early learning and educational support programs based on certain indicia of quality, including, but not limited to, effective educators who foster school readiness-and, healthy development, and improved child outcomes, who possess the appropriate and required educational qualifications and experience, including any required credentials or permits, as required by the Commission on Teacher Credentialing, and who meet applicable licensing standards.
+The bill would require the State Department of Education to develop and certify a list of high-quality early learning and educational support resources and to post the list on the department's Internet Web site, and would also require certain information to be given to parents who receive services from resource and referral programs and alternative payment programs.
 The bill would delete obsolete provisions, make other related and conforming changes, and make nonsubstantive changes.